petershin/liferay-learn/docs/analytics-cloud/latest/en/workspace-settings/tracking-usage.md

 ![The usage page reports when you are approaching or exceeding plan limits.](tracking-usage/images/01.png)

+!!! note
+    The Subscription & Usage page updates daily at 12:00 AM UTC.

 ## Plans

 The Plans section describes each plan’s limits and cost.
 Higher tier plans offer additional flexibility through higher limits and less expensive add-ons.
 Your current plan is highlighted.
 You can upgrade from lower tier to higher tier plans.